6 Ways to Make Small Business Saturday a Success

-Last year American Express introduced their Shop Small Studio, which they’re opening once again for this year’s event.
+A few years ago, American Express introduced their Shop Small Studio, which they’re opening once again for this year’s event.
 The Studio site makes it easy for businesses to create customized promotional materials announcing their Small Business Saturday participation.
 These assets can then be used for flyers, social media ads, or on store websites to help raise awareness for the big day.
-The Shop Small Studio site also includes short videos and articles with more tips for how to get the most out of Small Business Saturday.
+The Shop Small Studio site also includes some short videos and articles with more tips for how to get the most out of the big day.

 Create a sale strategy

 What makes Black Friday the retail behemoth that it is are all of the doorbuster deals and bonus offers that stores advertise.
-Although the big box locations clearly have an advantage when it comes to offering loss leaders, good deals are a huge part of managing a successful Small Business Saturday.
+Although some may view Small Business Saturday as the mom and pop shop equivalent of Black Friday, you shouldn’t feel like you need to offer the same sort of loss-leader deals that the big box stores can.
+After all, Saturday may be a good opportunity for your business but it’s not worth losing money over!
+Nevertheless good deals are a huge part of managing a successful Small Business Saturday.
 Because of this you’ll want to give some serious thought to the kinds of offers that will bring in customers without giving away the whole store.

 Reach out to other business owners